ro-dhr/azure-enterprise-network-project/README.md

 ![SSH fails](screenshots/scenario1-02-ssh-fails.png)

 Since these two sites are split across different VNets, I went to check if both were peered.
 Found out they were not, so it's time to create a peer.
-The two VNets, vnet-eu-network-lab and vnet-us-hq, had never been peered, so there was no path between them at all.

 ![Peering EU to US](screenshots/scenario1-03-peering-eu-to-us.png)